music-match/music-match.github.io/index.md

 ## Browse Users Page
 <img src="images/browse-users.png">

-The page will contain:
+The Browse Users page allows users to view a snapshot of other user profiles and easily search for users by name or music interest.

+This page displays:
-- Cards for every user
+- Profile cards for every user
 - Search bar filtering users by category

 This page will contain profile cards for every user containing the following information: